 The first step, when creating an account, is to select the type of membership you want.
 Note that even if you opt for the free trial, you’ll have to add your payment information.
-After that, you’ll be asked to select the language you’d like the app interface to use, as well as the language you’d like to practice.
+After that, you’ll be asked to select the language you’d like the app interface to use (your native language), as well as the language you’d like to practice.

 Besides Spanish, other available languages include the top European languages like German, French, Italian, and Portuguese, as well as Asian languages like Japanese and Korean.
 Once you’ve signed up, you can change those options at any time so you can actually practice more languages.
 So your subscription includes every language in the system and not just a single language.

 Select your level of proficiency in your language of choice so that the system can recommend shows.
 The different categories are beginner, intermediate, and advanced learners.
 Category choices determine the type of content you will see and the playback speed.
 Beginners will hear the dialogs at a slower pace so that they can follow the dialogs and learn new vocabulary quickly.

 You can choose the type of content you would like to watch once you’ve logged in.
 Lingopie’s extensive library includes TV shows, travel shows, sitcoms, comedies, mystery shows, documentaries, as well as soap operas, a popular way to learn Spanish.